Martínez, Ávila

-Martínez is a town in the province of Ávila, Castile and León in Spain.
+Martínez is a municipality in the province of Ávila, Castile and León, Spain.
+It had 162 inhabitants in 2010.

 It belongs in the judicial district of Piedrahita.

 Situation

 It is located at an altitude of 1098 m and covers an area of 17.20 km².
 Located 70 km from the capital, bordering the province of Salamanca.
 Belongs to the judicial district of Piedrahita.